 Studying at Manhattan College is about more than just academic excellence.
 It’s about joining a caring campus community that you’ll stay connected to long after graduation.
-As you go on to become a leader in business, the arts, education, government and politics, law, science, the church, or engineering, you take with you the strength and support of a Lasallian community.
+As you go on to "the real world," you take with you the strength and support of a Lasallian community.

 Tuition is waived for scholars who, as former Lasallian Volunteers, seek to earn their master's degrees at one of the six Lasallian colleges/universities: Manhattan College, St. Mary's University (Minn.), St. Mary's College (Calif.), Lasalle University, Lewis University or Christian Brothers University.